AdamJochna/PropertyScrapper/README.md

 # ProppertyScrapper - tool for analyzing real estate market

-Due to coronavirus epidemy real estate in Poland slowed down, some people said prices of plats rised, some said they went down.
-I wanted to know this information, as well as prices of renting a flat.
+Due to coronavirus epidemy real estate in Poland slowed down, some people said prices of flats rised, some said they went down.
+I wanted to know this information, as well as costs of renting a flat.
 This project enabled me to do this.

 ![alt text](https://github.com/AdamJochna/PropertyScrapper/blob/master/img0.png) ![alt text](https://github.com/AdamJochna/PropertyScrapper/blob/master/img1.png)